 According to the World Health Organization, drowning is the third leading cause of unintentional injury deaths worldwide.
 In the U.S., drowning is the second leading cause of unintentional injury deaths in children ages 1 to 14.
+And in San Diego, it's the first leading cause for children ages 1 to 4.

 What are the differences between swimming at a pool versus in open water?